borjonlab/TonaFlowPy/README.md

 <h1 class = 'subtitle'> About </h1>
 TonaFlow is a free and open-source program that aims to make standardized ECG processing free and easy for everyone.
-This version is analogous to the MATLAB version. <a href = "https://github.com/borjonlab/TonaFlow">More information and documentation can be found here</a>.
+While this version is written in Python, it is analogous to the MATLAB version. <a href = "https://github.com/borjonlab/TonaFlow">More information and documentation can be found here</a>.

 <h3>Notice: The python version of TonaFlow is currently under development.
 Expect regular changes and updates.</h3>